-Keylogging is a shortened form of “keystroke logging.”
+Keylogging is a shortened form of “keystroke logging“.
 Keystroke refers to recording the keys pressed on the keyboard of a computer.
 Although not always, this technique is usually used for malicious purposes.
-The software used for the recording of keystrokes are called keyloggers.
+The software used for the recording of keystrokes is called keylogger or keystroke logger.

 Types of Keyloggers

 There are different types of keyloggers based on how they perform the recording of keyboard key presses.
 Let’s look into the types of keyloggers before moving further.